jeremyreeder/gridscout/docs/_posts/2023-11-03-jeremy-a-sharp-semicursive-script.md

   9. The number 1 starts with a small curved serif which leads to a very pointed tip.
   10. The horizontal line of the number 4 extends only minimally beyond the downward stroke.

 I like it.
-I find it easier to read than the cursive script that I was originally taught, no harder to write, and just as pretty.
+I find it to be nice-looking without silly frills, and to be easier to read than the cursive script that I was originally taught without being any harder to write.

 [school-pangrams]: {{ '/images/script1-pangrams.jpg' | prepend: site.url }}
 [jeremy-pangrams]: {{ '/images/script2-pangrams.jpg' | prepend: site.url }}